Beryl Cozens-Hardy: Personal life

 supporting the work of WAGGGS and other local causes.

-She died 6 weeks before her 100th birthday at Letheringsett Hall.
+She died at age 99 at Letheringsett Hall.
 She was buried in Letheringsett churchyard.

 Work

 Before World War II, she worked for the BBC.
 When the war began she joined the Foreign Office Post and Telecommunications department, then transferred to the Imperial Censorship Service headquarters in Liverpool.
 Censorship departments were established all over the Commonwealth during the war, and she was invited to move to Bermuda, which functioned as “Britain’s listening post in the Atlantic.”
 She arrived in Bermuda in August 1940, to become personal assistant to the censorship controller.
 Her role – part of Britain’s counter-espionage operations – was to intercept mail from the US bound for Germany.
 She returned to the UK in 1944.
 After the war she worked for the United Kingdom Foreign Office, assisting in the restoration of British postal services around the world.

 She served as a justice of the peace from 1955, representing Letheringsett on the former Erphingham Rural District Council.
 She was also a member of the Juvenile Panel.
-She was a district councilor and joined the Norfolk County Council Education Committee in 1962.
+She was a district councilor and joined the Norfolk County Council education committee in 1962.

 She assisted David Cannadine in the writing of his book Aspects of Aristocracy: Grandeur and Decline in Modern Britain (1994).

-Cozens-Hardy was both great-great-great Granddaughter and great-great-great-great Granddaughter of the diarist Mary Hardy; she was descended from her along both parent's lines.
+Cozens-Hardy was both great-great-great granddaughter and great-great-great-great granddaughter of the diarist Mary Hardy; she was descended from her along both parent's lines.
 She assisted Margaret Bird in the research of her four-volume work Mary Hardy and Her World (2020), writing the preface to each volume.